-Do you also want to be less dependent on utility companies and rising electricity prices – while also doing something good for the environment?
+Do you also want to raise your energy independence from utility companies and rising electricity prices – while also doing something good for the environment?
 With MyReserve you can do both.
-Our solar battery enables you to use much more of your own self-produced, clean solar power – even at night!
+Our solar battery enables you to use much more of your own self-produced, clean solar energy – even at hours without sun!

-The following questions will help you find the optimal battery size for your own needs:
+The following questions will help you finding the optimal battery size for your own needs:

 - How independent do I want to be from expensive grid power?

 - How large is (or should be) my rooftop photovoltaic plant?

 - What should the capacity of my battery be to find the best ecobalance?

 This independence calculator was created by the HTW Berlin to help you determine the potential degree of self-sufficiency and your possible share of solar power consumption when paired with a solar battery.
 With this tool you will find the ideal battery size for your individual needs.
 Do you have any questions?
 We would be happy to answer them here.

 The annual electricity consumption is your current average electricity requirement per year.
 Photovoltaic systems are often operated for more than 30 years so a possible increase of your annual power requirement should be planned.
 New purchases such as an electric car or pool can noticeably increase your home’s power demand.

 The photovoltaic output corresponds to the maximum solar energy that can be generated.
 The plant capacity is limited by the available roof area and the performance of the solar panels.